 Brookfield Real Assets Income Fund Inc. Announces Distribution Declaration

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Brookfield Real Assets Income Fund Inc. (NYSE: RA) (the “Fund”) today announced that its Board of Directors (the “Board”) declared the Fund’s monthly distributions for January, February and March 2023.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Brookfield Real Assets Income Fund Inc. RA (the "Fund") today announced that its Board of Directors (the "Board") declared the Fund's monthly distributions for January, February and March 2023.

 Distribution Declaration